 With all that in check, you just made everything easier.

-At this point, let’s talk about what to put in your baby hospital bag.
+Now, let’s talk about what to put in your baby’s hospital bag.

-Just a reminder: The goal here is to set up a simple and full-scale checklist that is also light weighted.
+Just a reminder: The goal is to set up a simple and full-scale checklist that is also lightly weighted.

 And because the hospital has taken care of the major things for you, there’s no point doing extra.